 MSY quantities are calculated for each stock individually (i.e., not a global aggregate MSY) using the standard approach of Botsford (1981) and Walters and Martell (2004) (Box 3.2 of that book) which efficiently calculates equilibrium yields for an age-structured population dynamics model using growth, the stock recruitment relationship and a fishery selectivity at age vector.
-Since the operating model has multiple fleets model with time varying exploitation rates among fleets, the aggregate selectivity (across all fleets) in the final year of the historical period (2019) is used in these MSY calculations.
+Since the operating model has multiple fleets model with time varying exploitation rates among fleets, the aggregate mean selectivity (across all fleets, weighted by their catch) in the final year of the historical period (2019) is used in these MSY calculations.
+Overfishing reference points are calculated on the basis of catch weight divided by total biomass (exploitation rate, UMSY).
+This does not require the calculation of asymptotic age-selectivity that is challenging for spatial, seasonal, multistock models where temporal variability in recruitment creates transient effects.
+This UMSY is calculated for each operating model as the fixed exploitation rate that leads to dynamic SSB / SSBMSY = 1 after 50 projection years.

 Table 10.1.
 Performance measures calculated as part of the MSE outputs for each OM and CMP.
 Performance measures in bold text indicate the key 7 statistics.